OpenKore/openkore/openkore/trunk/README.txt

 - Fixed XKore to work with EPP enabled servers (thanks Belial)
 - Added Gospel and NPC Skill effect recognition (thanks to johnny)
 - teleportAuto can now be parsed in block format ( http://forums.openkore.com/viewtopic.php?t=36627 )
+- Fixed range check and work of target_deltaHp (by 4epT)

 =========================
 ### OpenKore 2.0.5.2